as-ws22/website/docs/course-overview.md

 Welcome to our course Applied Statistics! 👋

-This page will contain a weekly overview about the topics, slides and materials for the semester.
+This page will contain a weekly overview about the topics, slides and materials for the course.

 :::{Note}
-This overview will be updated as the semester progresses.
+This overview will be updated as the course progresses.
 :::